testapiw/socbtn-lite/readme.txt

         > do_shortcode( '[socbtn]' );
         > $socbtn = ob_get_clean();

+= Position =

+    align to the left or right edge

+    [socbtn position=left]

+    [socbtn position=right]

 By default all the social network buttons are enabled.

 * facebook = 1
 * twitter = 1
 * google = 1